hyphacoop/cosmos-ansible/examples/README.md

 ### Requirements

 - Inventory file
-  - Replace the addresses below with your own in the `main_node` and `hosts` variables.
+  - Replace the addresses below with your own in the `genesis_node` and `hosts` variables.
     - `validator-40.testnet.com`
     - `validator-32.testnet.com`
     - `validator-28.testnet.com`